Dolphins coach: Ryan Fitzpatrick is front-runner in QB race

 Fitzpatrick has practiced well while working behind a patchwork line with four positions open.
 The situation up front became more unsettled Monday when Flores fired offensive line coach Pat Flaherty and replaced him with Dave DeGuglielmo, who had been an analyst for the coaching staff.

-“Gug is a very good coach,” Flores said.
+“Guge is a very good coach,” Flores said.
 “I saw him as a better fit within the coaching staff and with the team.
 I went with my gut.”

 It will be DeGuglielmo’s third stint as Miami’s offensive line coach.
 He held the job in 2009-11 and for part of 2017, and last year was offensive line coach for the Indianapolis Colts.